bruceme/vurtifly/README.md

 # Goals

 * FAA Part-103 legal ultralight
+  ** single-pilot / recreation
+  ** Less than 254 lbs empty
+  ** Less than 5-US Gal of fuel (18L of battery volume ~ 9kwh)
+  ** Less than 55 knots CAS
 * Vertical take-off and landing
 * Efficient horizontal flight capability
 * Carry one 180-lb adult pilot
 * Fly for at least 30 minutes
 * At least 20 miles range

+## Part 103

+* Singlre
+This part prescribes rules governing the operation of ultralight vehicles in the United States.
+For the purposes of this part, an ultralight vehicle is a vehicle that:
+    (a) Is used or intended to be used for manned operation in the air by a single occupant;
+    (b) Is used or intended to be used for recreation or sport purposes only;
+    (c) Does not have any U.S. or foreign airworthiness certificate; and (d) If unpowered, weighs less than 155 pounds; or (e) If powered:
+    (1) Weighs less than 254 pounds empty weight, excluding floats and safety devices which are intended for deployment in a potentially catastrophic situation;
+    (2) Has a fuel capacity not exceeding 5 U.S. gallons;
+    (3) Is not capable of more than 55 knots calibrated airspeed at full power in level flight; and
+    (4) Has a power-off stall speed which does not exceed 24 knots calibrated airspeed.

 # Inspiration